utep-cs-systems-courses/tcp-file-transfer-2-bryanramos/file-transfer-lab-w-threads/README.md

 * Does not allow empty files to be sent to the server by clients.
 * File overwrite for already existing files, per the requirements, we were allowed to handle that how we wanted to.
 * Sever can run w/o a proxy.
+* This version implements locks when several clients try to send files simulatenously.
+* Implemented with Threads using guidance from demo code and lecture notes.

 This can run on WSL and Linux.